canonical/vanilla-framework/docs/en/base/code.md

 # Code

-Vanilla gives you two ways to display code using only the standard HTML elements.
+Vanilla gives you two ways to display code using the standard HTML elements.

 ## Inline code